 This channel data profile can be activated by setting the configuration parameter udp\profile\lidar to RNG19\RFL8\SIG16\NIR16\DUAL.

-Please note in order to enable dual returns the user needs to have both a Rev 06 sensor or later and an upgrade to firmware version 2.2 or later.
+Note: Please note in order to enable dual returns the user needs to have both a Rev 06 sensor or later and an upgrade to firmware version 2.2 or later.
+If using a Rev7 sensor then the minimum firmware version requirement is 3.0.0 or later.